jon-harper/OmniBox/Panels/Rear Panel/Custom/High Airflow - The Majawat/readme.md

 ## Features

-- 80mm fan mounted low to cool the large power supply and MOSFET in the lower bay.
+- 80mm exhaust fan mounted low to cool the large power supply and MOSFET in the lower bay.
 - High wire exit position for the Ender 5's raised print level.

 ## Bill of Materials